 4) We Cannot Get Big Money Out of Politics Without a Constitutional Amendment

-Until we pass a constitutional amendment that shifts the balance of power away from corporations, unions, and ultra wealthy individuals back to We The People, the integrity of our political system will always be in jeopardy.
+Until we pass a constitutional amendment that shifts the balance of power back to Congress, state legislatures, and voters and away from nine unelected judges, the integrify of our democracy will always be in jeopardy.
 We cannot depend on the Supreme Court–the same institution that gave us Citizens United, Buckley v.
 Valeo, and other problematic decisions–to be the guardian of our political system.
-A constitutional amendment is the only way to permanently push corporate and union money to the sidelines and pave the way for even greater reforms so we must be focused, strategic, and relentless until we pass the Restore Democracy Amendment.
+A constitutional amendment is the only way we can limit spending by corporations, unions, or ultra-wealthy individuals.
+So we must be focused, strategic, and relentless until we pass the Restore Democracy Amendment.

 Since Citizens United many legislators and groups have put forth amendment proposals designed to get our campaign finance system back on track.
 Though many of those proposals are laudable, no proposed amendment offers the same combination of power and viability as the Restore Democracy Amendment.
-If we truly want to transform our political system we cannot support impractical amendments that get rid of all corporate constitutional rights, ineffectual amendments that depend on Congress to stand up to corporations and unions, or vague language that doesn’t guarantee any specific reforms.
-That’s why we must unite behind the Restore Democracy Amendment.
-It’s the only proposed amendment that can truly get the job done.
+If we truly want to transform our political system we cannot support impractical amendments that get rid of all the constitutional rights of unions and corporations.
+Similarly, ineffectual or vague amendments won’t get us where we need to go.
+That’s why we must unite behind a powerful, practical proposal like the Restore Democracy Amendment.

 6) The Restore Democracy Amendment is a Bipartisan Solution for a Universal Problem